Medication Search - Chlorpromazine Hydrochloride Injection

 Print

-How does the Chlorpromazine Hydrochloride Injection medication work?
+How does Chlorpromazine Hydrochloride Injection work?
 What will it do for me?

 Chlorpromazine belongs to the class of medications known as phenothiazines.
 It is used to treat mania and disorders with psychosis, such as schizophrenia.
 It is also used to prevent and treat nausea and vomiting.
 Chlorpromazine works by affecting the balance of chemicals in the brain.